SUSE-Cloud/socok8s/doc/source/deployment/configure.rst

    extravars can be used to override any deployment code.
    Use it at your own risk.

-socok8s is flexible, and allows you to override the value of any upstream helm chart value with the appropriate overrides.
+socok8s is flexible, and allows you to override the value of any upstream Helm chart value with the appropriate overrides.

 .. note ::